 Historical data on wood products trade and the U.S. economy from 1960-2025 was collected from public sources (see full list of sources in the table below).
 Data was primarily accessed from the FAOSTAT forest product statistics database and from FRED (the Federal Reserve Economic Database).

 Forest products consumption and production are defined by groupings of national-level data in the FAOSTAT database.
-Prices are defined as averages of producer price indices defined in the BLS PPI reports.
+Prices are defined as annual averages of producer price indices defined in the BLS PPI reports.

 Two macroeconomic scenarios were defined: